dashedstripes/koan/README.md

 ## Getting Started

-Just download this repo and copy the  `sass` folder to your app directory.
+Download this repo and copy the  `sass` folder to your app directory.
 Look through `/docs` for library usage.